gavinmgrant/gavinmgrant/README.md

 ### Hi there, I'm Gavin. 👋

-Web developer leveraging his architecture background to utilize JavaScript, React, Node.js, Express, and other modern web development frameworks.
+*Web developer leveraging his architecture background to utilize JavaScript, React, Node.js, Express, and other modern web development frameworks.*

+Check out my latest project [Permitful](https://permitful.com/).

 My name’s Gavin and I’m a developer with a background in architectural design and sales.
 I find a lot of parallels between the way architects design buildings and the way web developers code apps.
 They both start with a conceptual design to test functionality and the initial framework.
 Then we develop the aesthetics to make it beautiful.
 Finally, we dive into the details to put it all together.